ntwinds/UE-cheatbase/README.md

-# CheatBase
+# UE-CheatBase
 **Universal Engine Base (External)**

-CheatBase is a professional-grade modular external tooling platform designed for Unreal Engine 4 and Unreal Engine 5.
+UE-CheatBase is a professional-grade modular external tooling platform designed for Unreal Engine 4 and Unreal Engine 5.
 It acts as an out-of-process engine abstraction framework, built specifically for AAA internal tooling, proprietary middleware, and enterprise engine infrastructure development.

 > **Note:** CheatBase operates completely externally.
 It does not inject DLLs, nor does it hook internal engine functions.